zoythum/RISC-V-Parser/README.md

 ----
 ## Proposed IR
 ### Enums
-Next we define all the enumerations that will be used inside our structures:
+First we define all the enumerations that will be used inside our structures:

 ```
 typedef enum {...} reg;